How Much to Save for Retirement at Every Age

 In your 60s

-As you get closer to retirement, a financial advisor may be able to help you make sure you have all of your ducks in a row.
+As you get closer to retirement, a financial advisor may be able to help you make sure you have all your ducks in a row.
 No plan is entirely foolproof, but doing what you can now to feel financially secure in the future can be well worth the effort.

-Disclosure: This article is for educational purposes about banking products.
-It is not intended to provide legal, investment, tax, or financial advice and is not a substitute for professional advice.
-It does not indicate the availability of any Citi product or service.
-For advice about your specific circumstances, you should refer to the disclosures financial institutions provide for various products and consult a qualified professional.
+Disclosure: This article is for general educational purposes.
+It is not intended to provide financial advice.
+It also is not intended to completely describe any Citi product or service.
+You should refer to the terms and conditions financial institutions provide for various products.

 Additional Resources